Kansas City Scouts: History

 The team then held a contest for people to name the new team.
 The name "Scouts" was chosen, named after The Scout which is located in Penn Valley Park and overlooks downtown.
 The iconic statue was featured on the team's logo.
-The hockey club's logo was designed by lettering artist Gary Sartain of Kansas City-based Hallmark Cards in 1973 on a free-lance basis.
+The club's logo was designed by lettering artist Gary Sartain of Kansas City-based Hallmark Cards in 1973 on a free-lance basis.
 Sartain's daughter, Sheila Snyder, told author Troy Treasure in 2018 her mother indicated Sartain was paid $2,000.

 On October 9, 1974, the Scouts took the ice for the first time, at Maple Leaf Gardens in Toronto, and lost 6–2 to the Maple Leafs.
-Team captain Simon Nolet scored the first-ever goal in club history.
+Team captain Simon Nolet scored the first-ever goal in team history.
 To allow construction to be completed on Kemper Arena, the Scouts played their first eight games on the road, where they lost seven and tied one.
 The Scouts made their home debut on November 2, losing to the Black Hawks 4–3.
 Chicago's Ivan Boldirev scored the first NHL goal at Kemper Arena three minutes into the game.
 Rookie first-round draft selection Wilf Paiement scored the first Scouts goal.
 The following day the team's first victory came against the Washington Capitals by a score of 5–4 at Capital Centre in Landover, Maryland.
 Peter McDuffe was the winning goaltender for Kansas City.
 Like many other expansion teams, the Scouts performed poorly garnering only 41 points with a record of 15–54–11 in their inaugural season, though this would be the better result of their two-season history.